Ensure your reeds live a vibrant life with proper oboe reed care.

 - There are now some reed cases with ribbon and mandrels.
 These are great.

 oboe reeds can be sterilized with Hydrogen perozide, Alchohol or mouthwash.
 I usually use Hydrogen peroxide.
-I dont sanitize reed too often (except when I initially sell them) but if for some reason there is a need feel free to use one of the products listed.
+I dont sanitize reeds too often (except when I initially sell them) but if for some reason there is a need feel free to use one of the products listed.
 It is a good idea to sterilize oboe reeds after the player has been sick.
 This will ensure the oboist does not recover from their illness only to become sick again after playing contaminated reeds.
 I am not truly sure how long germs stay alive in such instances, but I think it is better to be safe than take the chance.

 I hope this takes some of the guess work out of oboe reed care for people just coming to the oboe.
 The oboe is a very rewarding and beautiful instrument to play.
 I hope the instrument will bring you or the oboist in your life a lot of joy. good luck with your oboe reed care and Happy oboe-ing